Contacts

 ARTICLE VIII: Amendments

-These bylaws may be amended by a two-thirds vote of the CBO, provided that proposed amendments are circulated at least 14 days in advance.
+These bylaws may be amended by a two-thirds vote of the India Office Bearers (Not-for-Profit), provided that proposed amendments are circulated at least 14 days in advance.

 ARTICLE IX: Dissolution Clause

-In the event of dissolution, assets remaining after satisfaction of liabilities shall be transferred to another Section 8 Company or public charitable trust with similar objectives, as decided by the CBO.
+In the event of dissolution, assets remaining after satisfaction of liabilities shall be transferred to another Section 8 Company or public charitable trust with similar objectives, as decided by the India Office Bearers (Not-for-Profit).

 ARTICLE X: Legal Structure, Identity Verification, Naming Disclaimers & Anthem